ColdBox/ColdBox-Hero-To-SuperHero/steps/step-7.md

 As you can see, we have no users in our database.
 We need to seed our database with a user so we can test our authentication.
 Let's create a seeder for our users.
 We will create a new seeder called `UserFixtures` in the `seeders` directory.

-> Hint: Our mock generator is called `cbMockData` and is bundled with our `cfmigrations` and also with `TestBox`: https: //github.com/coldbox-modules/cbmockdata
+> Hint: Our mock generator is called `cbMockData` and is bundled with our `cfmigrations` and also with `TestBox`: https://github.com/coldbox-modules/cbmockdata

 Go to the shell and execute our seeder creation: